open-telemetry/opentelemetry-collector-contrib/processor/tailsamplingprocessor/README.md

 sum (otelcol_processor_tail_sampling_count_traces_sampled) by (policy)
 ```

-As a reminder, a policy voting to sample the trace does not guarantee sampling; An "inverted not" decision from another policy would still discard the trace.
+As a reminder, a policy voting to sample the trace does not guarantee sampling; an "inverted not" decision from another policy would still discard the trace.

 ### Policy Evaluation Errors